labsai/EDDI/README.md

 has been developed with the focus on the use in enterprise applications as well as the ease of connecting it to other resources (such as databases or other Services).

-This platform has been developed for over six years and completely restructured from scratch four times because of logical "dead ends" in the art of building chatbots - thus version 4.
+This platform has been developed for over many years and completely restructured from scratch four times because of logical "dead ends" in the art of building chatbots - thus version 4.

 The most outstanding features are: